evkx/evkx.github.io/content/technology/lights/rearlights/_index.md

 ---
 title: Rear lights
 linktitle: Rear lights
-description: When it comes to vehicle safety, rear lights play a crucial role in ensuring that motorists can see and be seen on the road.
-Rear lights, also known as tail lights, are an essential component of a car's lighting system and have undergone significant technological advancements and design innovations over the years.
+description: Regarding vehicle safety, rear lights are crucial in ensuring that motorists can see and others can see them on the road.
 weight: 2
 ---
 <!-- markdownlint-disable MD033 -->
+Rear lights, also known as tail lights, are an essential component of a car's lighting system and have undergone significant technological advancements and design innovations over the years.

-From their humble beginnings as simple incandescent bulbs to the cutting-edge LED lights of today, rear lights have come a long way, both in terms of functionality and aesthetics.
+From their humble beginnings as simple incandescent bulbs to the cutting-edge LED lights of today, rear lights have come a long way in terms of functionality and aesthetics.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/lights/rearlights/eqsrearlights.jpg">